Poonam0311/employeemanagement/README.md

-# CRUD APIS for employeemanagement
+# CRUD APIS for employeemanagement using Node.js/Mysql

 1. Clone this repo
 2. To load the dependencies,in this project's folder, run command- npm install